jford1906/prof.clontz.org/README.md

-# prof.clontz.org
+# jford.org

-The official website for Prof. [Steven Clontz](http://clontz.org)'s classes at the University of South Alabama.
+The website for Jeff Ford's classes at Gustavus Adolphus College.